Discectomy or Microdiscectomy for a Lumbar Herniated Disc

 Surgery is considered an emergency if you have cauda equina syndrome .
 Signs include:

 - New loss of bowel or bladder control.

 - New weakness in the legs (usually both legs).

 - New numbness or tingling in the buttocks, genital area, or legs (usually both legs).

 Although surgery for a lumbar herniated disc doesn't work for everyone, it works well for many people.

 A study called SPORT randomly assigned about 500 people to two groups.
 Some had surgery, and some did not.
 The study found that after 2 years most people felt better and were able to be active, whether they had surgery or not.
 People who had surgery were slightly more likely to feel better.
 But the difference wasn't big enough to prove that one treatment is better than the other. footnote 1

 Another study followed about 500 people over 10 years.
 Some had surgery, and some did not.
-This study showed that people who started with medium to very bad pain tended to feel better sooner if they had surgery.
+This study showed that people who had sciatica from a herniated disc tended to feel better sooner if they had surgery.
 But after 5 to 10 years, the number of people in both groups who were able to do their daily activities was about the same whether they had surgery or not. footnote 2

 As with any surgery, there are some risks.

 - Surgery doesn't always work, or it may not work any better than other treatment.